NCAR/climate-primer-water/doc/ch6_downscaling.rst

     conducting Regional Climate Modeling experiments.
-The WRF model is a state of the art mesoscale numerical weather prediction system designed for both atmospheric research, operational forecasting applications, and more recently, regional climate change projection development, where it is used to downscale ESM outputs to a finer resolution, typically on the order of a few kilometers, to study regional climate features.
+The WRF model is a state of the art mesoscale numerical weather prediction system designed for both atmospheric research, operational forecasting applications, and more recently, regional climate-change projection development, where it is used to downscale ESM outputs to a finer resolution, typically on the order of a few kilometers, to study regional climate features.
 This process allows for more detailed